What is Due Diligence in Real Estate?

 Sellers also need to ensure that the house is clear to close without legal issues.
 They must order resale documents if the home is in a homeowner’s association and make it available for inspection.
 Needless to say, a seller’s due diligence checklist is shorter than the buyer’s.
 Much of the burden is on the buyer and the buyer’s agent.

-The due diligence period is typically 30 days long.
+The due diligence period is typically 30 days long, but it can range between 30-90 days.
+For simpler cash deals, the due diligence period can be shorter, lasting between 7-10 days.
 Once all parties sign the real estate contract, the countdown starts to closing day.
-During this time, much of the burden is on the buyer to make sure that the house is good.
+During this time, much of the burden is on the buyer to make sure that the house is good to go.

 Why do buyers need due diligence?

-Buyers obtain essential data from inspections done during the due diligence period.
+During the due diligence period, buyers obtain essential data from inspections.
 With this information, you can request that the seller fix problems before closing, or you can walk away from the deal without losing your earnest money deposit in escrow.

 You can also test basements for radon gas, check for termites, defective drywall, and the status of the home’s well and septic system.
 These property inspections protect buyers against buying a money pit.
 They can also discover other risks, like whether the house is in a flood zone.